Viorel/RationalApproximation/README.md

 # Rational Approximation

-An experimental tool to find the rational approximation of decimal numbers and fractions, specifying the maximum size (in digits) of nominator and denominator.
+An experimental tool to find the rational approximation of decimal and rational numbers, specifying the maximum size of nominator and denominator (in digits).

 #### Examples of calculations